mesosphere/dcos-commons/frameworks/kafka/docs/limitations.md

 ## Security

+### Kafka CLI

+When any security functions are enabled, the Kafka service CLI sub-command `topic` will not function.
+While the service CLI convenience functions will not work, the tooling bundled with [Apache Kafka](https://cwiki.apache.org/confluence/display/KAFKA/System+Tools) and other tools that support the enabled security modes will of course work.

 ### Kerberos

 When Kerberos is enabled, the broker VIP is disabled as Kerberized clients will not be able to use it.
 This is because each Kafka broker uses a specific Kerberos principal and cannot accept connections from a single unified principal which the VIP would require.